danidiaz/by-other-names/README.md

+(**NOTE**: this is a cabal package with multiple public libraries.
+Hackage doesn't currently render correctly the Haddocks for packages with multiple public libraries.)

 # by-other-names

-Give aliases to record fields
+Give aliases to record fields.

 # stuff